SS Pacific (1850): Sinking

 Orpheus continued her voyage north after the collision, intending to turn east into the Strait of Juan de Fuca once she passed the Cape Flattery lighthouse.
 Somehow she missed that light.
 Instead, the mate on watch saw the Cape Beale Light further to the north.
 This lighthouse had only operated for a few months and none of the officers on board knew about it.
 They assumed it was Cape Flattery, turned east, and wrecked their ship In Barclay Sound, near Copper (Tzartus) Island, on the west coast of Vancouver Island.
 Some of her crew reached the shore, and others were rescued by Wolcott, which was still looking for survivors from Pacific.
 Wolcott's officers examined the wreck of Orpheus and confirmed Sawyer's account that Pacific had hit her near the bow and scraped along her starboard side.

 A coroner's inquest on some of the bodies recovered was held in Victoria in late November 1875.
-Henley and Jelly testified, as did Captain Sawyer and some of Orpheus' crew.
+Henly and Jelley testified, as did Captain Sawyer and some of Orpheus' crew.

 All of Pacific's officers and most of her crew were killed in the event, and Captain Sawyer of Orpheus was below at the beginning of the incident so details of the collision are necessarily incomplete.
 Nonetheless, the surviving accounts and the results of the inquests into the sinking present a fairly clear picture.
 Orpheus was sailing north in a fine rain.
 A fresh wind out of the south sped her on her way at 12 knots.
 It was dark and Sawyer was uncertain just how far his ship was from the coast to his east, so he trimmed his sails so he could fall off to the west at a moment's notice.
 Sawyer went below at 9:30 P.M. to consult his charts, leaving the ship under the command of the second mate with instructions to fall off to the west if he spotted anything; the mate did so when he spotted a light on his port bow that he thought was the Cape Flattery lighthouse.
 Had he been correct, his action would have saved the ship from wrecking on the rocky shore; however, the light was Pacific's, and by turning to the west, Orpheus ran directly in front of the approaching steamer.